The 100th Anniversary of the Electrical Technology Department and programs of Barnard Hall will be celebrated on May 12-13, 2023!

 Nurses are a precious commodity and are in short supply.
 During Giving Hearts Day on February 9, 2023, you can make a donation to the NDSCS Nursing Project that will help all students reach their educational goals, and strengthen and grow our already fantastic Nursing program.
 We hear over and over from our affiliates about the quality education NDSCS provides to our Nursing students.
 Financial support during Giving Hearts Day will help NDSCS continue to deliver excellent educational opportunities for our Nursing students, to increase their skill level prior to graduation.

 On November 2 and December 8 the Foundation hosted a luncheon offering an opportunity for students to meet their scholarship donors.
 Between 140 and 150 students and donors attended each luncheon.
 Kim Nelson, Foundation Director, addressed the audience thanking the donors for supporting students.
 Through their generosity, many students are able to pursue higher education with less of a financial burden.
 Several students spoke, all relaying a message of deep gratitude for those that choose to give towards scholarships and endowments.

 Two new staff members have joined the Alumni Foundation team.
 Denise Laymon, Senior Development Officer, comes with several years of experience in donor development and foundation work.
-She and her husband live near Frazee, MN on their hobby farm.
+She and her husband live near Vergas, MN on their hobby farm.